kinnema/frontend/README.md

 # Kinnema

-Kinnema is a modern movie application that leverages the VidSrc API to provide users with a seamless experience for discovering, searching, and watching movies and TV series.
+Kinnema is a modern movie application that provide users with a seamless experience for discovering, searching, and watching movies and TV series.
 Built with Next.js, TypeScript, and Tailwind CSS, Kinnema offers a fast, responsive, and user-friendly interface.

 [Live Demo](https://kinnema.vercel.app)